Data-Locality-Aware Task Assignment and Scheduling for Distributed Job Executions: Introduction

+In this paper, we focus on developing data-locality-aware task assignment and scheduling algorithms with theoretical guarantees tailored for online distributed service environments.
+Our approach addresses two fundamental scenarios: (i) jobs are executed in a FIFO (first-in-first-out) manner, and (ii) jobs can be prioritized and reordered to optimize performance.
+By addressing these scenarios, we aim to improve the efficiency of task scheduling in service-oriented systems, tackling the dual challenges of data locality and dynamic workload management.
+The main contributions of this work are summarized as follows: \begin{itemize} \item We formulate the task assignment problem as a bipartite graph-based non-linear program and propose an Optimal Balanced Task Assignment algorithm (OBTA), which significantly reduces the search space and provides efficient solutions for heterogeneous service environments.

-\item We extend an approximate algorithm called water-filling (WF), initially proposed for homogeneous scenarios in \cite{9826037}, to our settings.
-We nontrivially prove that WF is $ K $-approximate, where $ K $ is the number of task groups in a job.
+\item We extend the approximate water-filling (WF) algorithm, originally proposed for homogeneous settings in \cite{9826037}, to heterogeneous settings.
+We provide a nontrivial proof that WF achieves a $K$-approximation, where $K$ represents the number of task groups in a job.

-\item A novel heuristic, replica-deletion (RD), is developed for task assignment.
-RD assigns the tasks of a job to servers with a complexity of $ \mathcal{O} (M^2 \cdot n \log n) $, where $ M $ is the number of servers and $ n $ is the number of tasks in a job.
+\item We propose a novel heuristic, replica-deletion (RD), for task assignment.
+RD generally produces better task assignments than WF.

-\item We extend WF to accommodate job reordering and introduce an early-exit technique to expedite the process, resulting in the OCWF-ACC (accelerated order-conscious WF) algorithm.
+\item We extend WF to support job reordering and introduce an accelerated order-conscious WF (OCWF-ACC) algorithm, which incorporates an early-exit technique to improve computational efficiency.